MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental.md

 But with any change or improvement there is a risk that we may introduce an unintended side effect and your existing app may not work exactly the way it did before.
 We take backward compatibility very seriously.

+To help balance improvements with impact on existing apps, we take larger features through a progression of stages.
+This article describes this process and how you can control your exposure to features that are under development.

 ## Feature roll out stages

-To help balance improvements with impact on existing apps, we take larger features through a progression of stages.
-In summary these stages are:
+Features move through three stages on their way to becoming official parts of the product:

 1. **Experimental**:  This is a work in progress.
 Don't depend on it yet, it may go through significant changes.
 1. **Preview**:  This feature is almost done and is stable.
 Start migrating existing apps to it now.